Skip to content

 The basic steps are:

-2. Click the Calculated field tab.
+2. Set the field as read-only.

 4. Type the SQL query for calculating the field value.